dereuromark/cakephp-upgrade/README.md

 b) Put `CakePlugin::loadAll();` in your app bootstrap to make sure this plugin is loaded

 c) Run any of the above commands.
 You should start with "Upgrade.Upgrade all" to fix the most important stuff.

+## Disclaimer

+Use this script ONLY after backing up your app folder.

+### My recommendation
+Either use git or svn or some other version control to verify the changes made.
+This way you are able to detect wrong replacements right away.
+So better use every upgrade command separatly and commit/push after each successful run.
+If sth goes wrong with one command you can easily revert to the last step this way.